aurelia/aurelia/packages/webpack-loader/README.md

 Note: for CSSModule, there are more configuration to be done in webpack config and app main entry.

-TODO: add more info for using CSSModule
+TODO: add more info for using CSSModule.
+TODO: add example of using other template syntax like markdown.